vitessio/website/content/en/docs/reference/vreplication.md

 The second argument is the SQL command.
 To start a new stream, you need an insert statement.
 The parameters are as follows:

-* `db_name`: This name must match the name of the mysql database.
+* `db_name`: This name must match the name of the MySQL database.
 In the future, this will not be required, and will be automatically filled in by the vttablet.
 * `source`: The protobuf representation of the stream source, explained below.
 * `pos`: For a brand new stream, this should be empty.
 To start